 The analysts' estimates and conclusions can vary materially from the true figures and as a result their reports can under- or overstate market size, market share, growth rates and other important industry data.
-For example, certain analyst reports and databases (including, for example, the Screen Digest Report which we use to help evaluate our market shares among cable TV and DTH providers in Romania and Hungary) have estimated our number of RGUs to be different from those contained in our internal records.
-Thus, our market share estimates, calculated using our internal RGU records, and RGU data of our competitors published by third parties, may differ from third party analyst estimates of our market shares.
-There can be no assurance that RGU numbers of our competitors in such analyst reports and databases are correct or the same as those contained in our competitors' internal records.
 Accordingly, you should use caution in using these estimates and any information regarding market position or shares contained in this annual report and you should not place undue reliance on such estimates or information.